epurpur/RegularExpressionsWorkshop/README.md

 Regular expressions can be used in most if not all programming languages.
 They are like a mini-language in themselves.
 While they can be somewhat difficult to read, with a little practice they are not overly complicated.

+### Note of interest
+Because regular expressions are language agnostic, I have provided examples of how to use them for both Python (regularexpressions.ipynb) and R (regularexpressions.rmd).
+I am not an R user so I did my best to translate the python examples to R. I am sure my R code is not good so please cut me some slack!

 ## ** Self Help **
 ### You don't need to remember all this